genesisofficial/duster/README.md

 ### Usage
 #### Pre-Requisites
-* Genesis Full-Node wallet & daemon installed on a Linux box or VM with wallet.dat attached to the address you want to collect dust from
+* Genesis v3 daemon installed on a Linux box or VM with wallet.dat attached to the address you want to collect dust from.
+This can come from your local QT wallet or CLI
 * NPM Installed ```sudo apt-get install -y npm```
 #### Steps
 1) Clone or download this repo ```git clone https://github.com/genesisofficial/duster.git```
-2) Extract the archive on a machine that has daemon & QT installed
+2) Extract the archive on a machine that has daemoninstalled
 3) Open a new terminal and go to the duster folder - Example ```cd ~/duster```
 4) Run the following in the terminal separately
 ```